The OGs of their genres

 Labor and leisure

 Renoir (1841-1919) and Matisse (1869-1954) are the OGs of their respective genres: Impressionism (circa 1870s) and Fauvism (circa 1905).
-Matisse befriended the elder Renoir as mentor in 1917, two years before he died.
+Matisse befriended the elder Renoir as a mentor in 1917, two years before he died.
 Both depicted bodies in spaces and achieved wealth and fame in their lifetime.
-Dr. Albert Barnes was dazzled with their works and collected them in abundance.
+Dr. Albert Barnes was dazzled by their works and collected them in abundance.

 For this show, the Barnes reception room holds Renoir’s compelling Grape Gatherers (1888-89) where two women recline in a field on break from their labors.
 Although rendered using a vibrant prismatic palette with feathery brushstrokes, the viewer senses the workers’ physical and psychological fatigue.
 Since Impressionism typically concerned itself with scenes of leisure, I was struck by the Realist subject of poor workers.
 Nearby is Matisse’s Young Woman Before an Aquarium (1921-22), in which a brunette leans over a table gazing dreamily at her fishbowl.
 The two paintings are a cunning juxtaposition of class and leisure.
-It’s this kind of dialogue between artworks that thrill; it places images from long ago into current context, connecting me to the past in a meaningful way.
+It’s this kind of dialogue between artworks that thrill; it places images from long ago into a current context, connecting me to the past in a meaningful way.

 Four more galleries to explore

 The remainder of the paintings are arranged over four galleries by way of artist and period.
 The first highlights Renoir’s late work of landscapes, still life, and figures.
-A trip to Italy inspired classical awe and for the rest of his life he aimed to move beyond the spontaneity of Impressionism.
-The second section displays Fauve works by Matisse that were so radical critics called them “wild beasts”.
+A trip to Italy inspired classical awe and for the rest of his life, he aimed to move beyond the spontaneity of Impressionism.
+The second section displays Fauve works by Matisse that were so radical that critics called them “wild beasts.”
 His expressive lexicon of color exudes energy and daring such as in the outsized The Joy of Life, which shocked Paris audiences in 1906.

 In Renoir’s myriad colorful, soft Impressionist brushstrokes, one woman reclines on the grass and one drinks from a cup.

-Pierre-Auguste Renoir’s ‘Grape Gatherers (Vendangeuses)’, c.
+Pierre-Auguste Renoir’s ‘Grape Gatherers (Vendangeuses),’ c.
 1888–1889, Oil on canvas.
 The Barnes Foundation, BF937.

 The third section displays large-scale paintings by both artists situated across from each other.
 Matisse’s Three Sisters (1917) triptych was a studied response to admiring earlier Renoirs.
 The arrangement of the paintings in the room encourages the viewer to spend time comparing.
 The final gallery is all-Matisse paintings of bourgeoise women in interior spaces referencing Renaissance nudes and Orientalism.
 The theme of leisure unifies these paintings in which Matisse creates a world of inactivity and pleasure.
 The exception is The Music Lesson (1917), where he renders a cheerful familial milieu while playing with real and imagined space.